Operation Priboi: Deployment of additional troops

 Due to the immense scale of the Operation Priboi, which spanned three Soviet republics, considerable resources were needed.
 MGB needed to assemble personnel, transport vehicles, and communication equipment all the while keeping the operation secret.
 MGB also needed to draw up plans for where the operative groups to be deployed and how the deportees to be transported to the railway stations.
 Local MGB officials, who numbered 634 in Estonia, were not sufficient and 1,193 MGB operatives from other parts of the Soviet Union were transferred to Estonia alone.
 In addition to the troops already stationed in Latvia and Estonia, an additional 8,850 soldiers were deployed to Estonia and Latvia from other parts of the Soviet Union to take part in the operation.
-They arrived to the republics between 10–15 March.
+They arrived to the republics between 10 and 15 March.
 They were not told of their actual mission until later and their arrival was explained as a military exercise.

 An additional 5,025 submachine guns and 1,900 rifles were brought in to ensure that the operatives were sufficiently armed.
 Telecommunications was a vital component to ensure smooth running of the operation, thus the MGB commandeered all civilian telephone exchanges for the duration and brought in an extra 2,210 MGB communications personnel.
 4,437 freight railway cars were delivered.
 A total of 8,422 trucks were organised.
 5,010 civilian trucks were commandeered and the remaining vehicles were military origin, including 1,202 imported from the Leningrad Military District, 210 from the Byelorussian Military District and 700 from Internal Troops.
 These additional vehicles were stationed just outside the border of the Baltic Republics in advance so as not to raise suspicion and sent in at the start of the operation.

 The preparation on the MVD side was slower.
 USSR MVD order No. 00225 instructing various branches of MVD to prepare for the deportation and to assist the MGB was issued only on 12 March.
 Six months later, an internal review commission criticized the delay.
 Special representatives of MVD arrived to local districts only on 18–22 March.